ananduremanan/custom-react-npm-module/README.md

 # How to a create Custom NPM Module for React Components?

-This repo is aimed to create a Custom React component as a npm Module(Can be installed locally).
+Custom React component as a npm Module(Can be installed locally).